 Weekend Walks are temporary pedestrian streets that create great opportunities for New Yorkers to meet, see their neighborhoods in a new way, and relax on summer weekends.
 Every summer, DOT partners with community groups to present Walks throughout the five boroughs.
 Local merchants' associations, community groups, and business improvement districts host the Walks as a fun way to highlight local businesses and cultural institutions.
 Learn more about Weekend Walks

 Summer Streets is an annual celebration of New York City's most valuable public space—our streets.
 On three consecutive Saturdays in the summer, nearly seven miles of NYC’s streets are opened for people to play, walk, bike, and breathe.
 Summer Streets provides space for healthy recreation and encourages New Yorkers to use more sustainable forms of transportation.
-In 2013, more than 300,000 people took advantage of the open streets.
+In 2015, nearly 300,000 people took advantage of the open streets.
 Learn more about Summer Streets

 We're Walking Here